n4ught/TMDbSearch/README.md

 # TMDbSearch
 Created with CodeSandbox

 This is a simple ReactJS application that allows users to search and find details about movies.
-This app utilizes Axios to fetch data from The Movie DB endpoints.
+This app utilizes Axios to fetch data from The Movie DB endpoints and display the data as output.

 To use:
 <ul>